 Make a small brick float

 Discover whether a small building brick floats on oil or water.
-This is a brilliant visual way to learn about density and how liquids have different densities.
+This is a fantastic way to learn about density of liquids and what that means.

 Ramps, Cars and Friction